Retailers are beginning to prepare for the holiday shopping rush, starting with Halloween.

-Halloween by the Numbers
+Halloween By The Numbers

-The post popular items that shoppers are planning on purchasing include candy (95%), costumes (67%), decorations (72%), and greeting cards (34%).
+The post popular items that shoppers are planning on purchasing include candy (95.66%), costumes (67%), decorations (76.16%), and greeting cards (39.66%).

 With these numbers in mind, we’ve put together a list of Halloween marketing ideas.
 Keep reading to find out how you can take advantage of these insights and sell more this Halloween season!

-4 Halloween Marketing Ideas to Help you Sell More
+4 Halloween Marketing Ideas To Help You Sell More

-1) Halloween Merchandising
+1) In-Store Merchandising

-So get shoppers through your door by displaying your Halloween merchandise (whether you plan on using an entire aisle or a single point-of-purchase display) at a prominent location.
-Ensuring that you have proper signage and a clear path leading shoppers to your Halloween-themed merchandise and displays, will also make them more likely to purchase.
+Get shoppers through your door by displaying your seasonal merchandise (whether you plan on using an entire aisle or a single point-of-purchase display) at a prominent location.
+Use proper signage to lead shoppers to your Halloween-themed merchandise and displays, will also make them more likely to purchase.

-Even if you’re not in the business of selling costumes or other Halloween products, you can still spook out your store with some festive decorations and visual merchandising.
-Think about creating a window or point-of-purchase display that showcases products that you already sell – but with a Halloween twist.
-You can use spider webs, jack-o-lanterns, leaves, and Halloween colours (black, orange, red etc.) to spook things up.
+Not selling Halloween-themed products?
+You can still decorate your store with some festive decorations and visual merchandising.
+Think about creating a window or point-of-purchase display that showcases products that you already sell – but with a twist.
+You can use spider webs, jack-o-lanterns, leaves, and fall colours (black, orange, red etc.) to spook things up.

-2) Halloween-ize your Online Presence
+2) Use Your Online Presence Effectively

 Completely revamping your store’s website is time-consuming and in some cases, it can be expensive.
 But adding a Halloween touch to your website can go a long way in getting shoppers in a festive spirit.
-Including Halloween images on your homepage (download free Halloween stock images here), fixing themed add-ons, and adding pop-up designs are all cost-effective and easy ways to add a spooky feel.
+Including Halloween images on your homepage, fixing themed add-ons, and adding pop-up designs are all cost-effective and easy ways to add a spooky feel.

 You can also drive more shoppers to your website by creating a separate page (a landing page) dedicated to Halloween.
 Here are a few tips:

-Create a Halloween gift guide for your shoppers that features all of your Halloween merchandise.
+- Create a Halloween gift guide for your shoppers that features all of your Halloween merchandise.
 If you don’t sell Halloween merchandise, consider posting helpful Halloween content.
 Some good content or blog post ideas include: “Halloween costume ideas for children”, “Halloween decor ideas”,”DIY costumes for adults”, and “tips for hosting a Halloween party”.

-Use Halloween keywords (this will help your store appear higher up in search).
+- Use Halloween keywords (this will help your store appear higher up in search).

-Promote any Halloween discounts or promotions that you are holding.
+- Promote any seasonal discounts or promotions that you are holding.